 We regularly assess and take into consideration the impact of energy-efficient equipment.
 Although our multimedia lab computers remain on and active for ease of use and access, Information Technology Services continues to ensure screen saver/sleep functions are enabled to reduce power consumption to monitors and workstations.
 Similar settings are configured for instructor classroom, and faculty/staff on-campus workstations.
 Much of our multimedia lab and printer resources have EnergyStar certification and are a factor when assessing and determining new equipment loan items.
 Learn more about EnergyStar here.

-- Fall 2011 - Public access color printers unified to all HP brands for both B&W and Color printer model types, ensuring consistent support and EnergyStar considerations.
+- 2011 - Public access color printers unified to all HP brands for both B&W and Color printer model types, ensuring consistent support and EnergyStar considerations.

 Although not directly associated to these efforts, we have observed trends over the years for greater adoption of online homework assignment submissions and testing, electronic textbooks and eReaders/eBook usage, electronic form usage over paper forms, and so forth.
 These trends have similarly aided with small declines in printing demands and needs and print waste as well.